stephane-r/holoplay-pwa/README.md

 HoloPlay is a Youtube alternative app using [Invidious API](https://github.com/omarroth/invidious).
 You can save music to favoris or create your playlists.
 This project is fully open source.

-If you want add more feature, PM or PR are welcome :)
+If you want add more feature, PM, MR or PR are welcome :)

 [<img src="docs/screenshots/dashboard.png" width=350>](./docs/screenshots/dashboard.png)
 [<img src="docs/screenshots/search.png" width=350>](./docs/screenshots/search.png)